wsowens/website/content/interviewing.md

 >"I haven't thought about that specifically, but I do know that combination therapies have similar issues in the clinic..."

-You shouldn't assume that the interviewer has read your CV, but you also go beyond regurgitating your CV and provide a more rich picture of your work.
+You shouldn't assume that the interviewer has read your CV, but you _should_ go beyond regurgitating your CV and provide a more rich picture of your work.

 For instance, when an interviewer says, "tell me about your undergraduate research."
 The default answer might be: